archit385/DriverDrowsiness/readme.md

 # Driver Drowsiness Detection

-This project accepts photos of people driving vehicles and tells whether they are alert enough to drive safely.
+This project accepts photos of people driving vehicles and tells whether they are alert enough to drive safely with 96.7% validation accuraacy.

 # Packages used